UK's Playtech expands online trading with Ava Trade buy

 CFDs allow a buyer to trade on movements in a market price without actually owning the underlying asset.

-Earlier this year, Isle of Man-based Playtech also bought Plus500 for 460 million pounds.

-Canaccord Genuity is the financial adviser to Playtech for the Ava Trade deal.

-Playtech’s shares were up 1.4 percent at 829.5 pence at 1400 GMT on the London Stock Exchange.

-Reporting by Roshni Menon and Aastha Agnihotri in Bengaluru; Editing by Maju Samuel
+Playtech’s shares were up 1.5 percent at 830.5 pence at 1340 GMT on the London Stock Exchange.
+(Reporting by Roshni Menon and Aastha Agnihotri in Bengaluru; Editing by Maju Samuel)